-Each year, AIBC members and honorary members have an opportunity to help shape the work of the body responsible for regulating the profession of architecture in B.C. on behalf of the public.
-AIBC Council’s leadership ensures that the AIBC is a vibrant, active and effective organization, while supporting initiatives that contribute to the ongoing success of the built environment.
+Each year, AIBC architects and honorary members have an opportunity to help shape the work of the body responsible for regulating the profession of architecture in B.C. on behalf of the public.
+AIBC Council’s leadership ensures that the AIBC is an active and effective organization, while supporting initiatives that further the Institute’s public-interest mandate.

 Call for Nominations

-The council nomination process is governed by the Architects Act, AIBC Bylaws (PDF), and Council Rules 4: Electronic Voting and Council Elections (PDF).
-Nominees must be a member of the Institute in good standing who is nominated by five members in good standing.
+The council nomination process is governed by the Architects Act, AIBC Bylaws (PDF), and Council Rules 4: Council Elections (PDF).
+Candidates must be a member of the Institute in good standing who is nominated by five members in good standing.
 The AIBC welcomes nominees from across B.C. as participation on council can be facilitated by technology for remote attendance.

-Eligible nominees are assessed against a set of personal and professional competencies.
-For the 2019/20 AIBC Council, the competencies sought include a combination of regulatory experience, business and governance skills, further described in the Nominee Information Package (PDF).
-Members and honorary members are asked to consider the desired competencies and experience when submitting nominations for council.
+Eligible candidates are assessed against a set of personal and professional competencies.
+For the 2021/22 AIBC Council, the competencies sought include a combination of fiduciary and regulatory skills and experience, further described in the Candidate Information Package (PDF).
+Architects and honorary members are asked to consider the desired competencies and experience when submitting nominations for council.

 Role of the Nominations Review Committee

-Following the close of the call for nominations on March 7, 2019, the Nominations Review Committee will review all nominees according to the evaluation process, which will include a nominee interview component.
-The committee will then communicate to AIBC members the names of all nominees who choose to seek election to council, indicating the ones assessed as “endorsed” by the Nominations Review Committee for election to council.
+Following the close of the call for nominations on March 18, 2021, the Nominations Review Committee will review all candidates according to the evaluation process, which will include an interview component.
+The names of all candidates who have chosen to seek election to council will then be communicated to AIBC registrants, indicating the individuals assessed as “endorsed” by the Nominations Review Committee for election to council.

 For a complete description of the Nominations Review Committee mandate and specific assignments, refer to the Nominations Review Committee Terms of Reference (PDF).